Tris666w/Flow-Field-Pathfinding/README.md

 # Flow Field Pathfinding
- Generate Flow fields, used for agent steering
+Flow fields can be used to provide pathfinding and steering for large amounts of agents.
+This is much cheaper than using algorithms like A* for every agent.